maxime-lair/maxime-lair/docs/roadTo/os_concepts/memory_and_storage.md

 In this article, we will take a look at how memory and storage interact in Linux, the different technology available, and their perks and defaults

-_Note I'm running a CentOS9 Stream in this article, It came out this very month, I will not be covering UNIX or Windows, only Linux_
+_Note: Im running a CentOS9 Stream in this article, It came out this very month, I will not be covering UNIX or Windows, only Linux_

 ## Physical memory